franzpisto/franzpisto/content/_index.md

         title: Finance
       - content: >-
           I travel a lot.
 Usually by plane or by train but also by walk or by car.
-If you have questions about travel and you ask for suggestions for your next travel feel free to contact me!
+If you have questions about travel and you need suggestions for your next trip, feel free to contact me!
         title: Travel
     subtitle: 'First of all, I do essentially two things: photos and websites.'
     title: What I Do